kizniche/Mycodo/mycodo-manual.md

  - 2.4 to 5.5V power and I/O
  - No more than 0.125 Hz sampling rate (once every 8 seconds)

-CO<sup>2</sup> Sensors
+CO<sub>2</sub> Sensors
 -------------

 ### K-30

 ![](manual_images/Sensor-K30-01.jpg)\

-Be very careful when connecting the K-30, as there is no reverse-voltage protection.
-Improper connections could destroy your sensor.
+Be very careful when connecting the K-30, as there is no reverse-voltage protection and improper connections could destroy your sensor.

 Wiring instructions for the Raspberry Pi can be found [here](https://www.co2meter.com/blogs/news/8307094-using-co2meter-com-sensors-with-raspberry-pi).